cmiller01/analysis-by-hand/README.md

 # Testing
 These methods should return same values as the "built-in" methods and that is testable.

-To run all the tests for R use:
+To run the tests execute:
-TODO!!

-To run all the test for Python use:
-TODO!!
+`./run_tests.R` from root directory

 # Methods